GiuliaLanzillotta/Econobox-SA/vocabularies/INFO.md

 6) ##### vocab_lemm_rep_10_10810.pkl:
    dictionary with 11370 words where each word occurs at least 10 times in the corpora.
 Same as above.

+7) ##### stanford_vocab.pkl:
+    dictionary with 1193515 entries.
+It containes the vocabulary of the Stanford pre-trained embedding.